-Finding Executive Office Space in Manhattan
+Finding Executive Office Space

 There are several major operators of executive office space locations in Manhattan.
 Facilities are available in virtually every New York City neighborhood, including Midtown, Midtown South and Lower Manhattan.
 Regus, Powerspace, Corporate Suites and others provide shared space in Class A and Class B properties.
 Numerous Manhattan Class A buildings offer shared space, including the Chrysler Building, the Graybar Building and the Empire State Building.

 Is a Shared Space Right for You?

 It really depends on your circumstances.
 If your company requires short-term office space (less than a year), then an executive office suite is probably an ideal solution.
 For instance, if your firm is based out of state and has a short-term assignment in Manhattan, executive office space represents an ideal solution.
 If your company is a start-up and you need to see how the business develops before committing to a long-term office space lease, executive office space is probably a good choice.